Major sources of household energy are firewood, charcoal, kerosene and electricity.

-The development of the district necessitates, the exchange of goods between the urban areas on the one hand and rural areas- on the other.
-There is also the need for the exchange of goods between the district and other districts in the country.
-This exchange takes place mainly at the markets and findings of surveys on markets within the’ district have been summarized in Table 61 below.
+The development of the necessitates, the exchange of goods between the urban areas on the one hand and rural areas- on the other.
+There is also the need for the exchange of goods between the assembly and others in the country.
+This exchange takes place mainly at the markets and findings of surveys on markets.

 Source: Field Work, 2006